Feast your eyes on the highest-resolution photo of the sun ever captured

 “Each full-sun image is made up of a mosaic of 25 individual scans.
 It represents the best full sun image taken at the Lyman beta wavelength of ultraviolet light that is emitted by hydrogen gas.”
 ESA & NASA/Solar Orbiter/SPICE team; Data processing: G. Pelouze (IAS)

-Unlocking a
+Unlocking a mystery

-“Usually the temperature drops as you move away from a object,” ESA says.
-“But above the sun, the corona reaches a million degrees Celsius whereas the surface is only about 5000°C. Investigating this mystery is one of the key scientific objectives of Solar Orbiter.”
+“Usually the temperature drops as you move away from a hot object,” ESA says.
+“But above the sun, the corona reaches a million degrees Celsius whereas the surface is only about 5000°C. Investigating this mystery is of the key scientific objectives of Solar Orbiter.”

 The post Feast your eyes on the highest-resolution photo of the sun ever captured appeared first on Popular Photography.